gustaveroussy/sopa/README.md

 ```

 # Cite us
 Our article is published in [Nature Communications](https://www.nature.com/articles/s41467-024-48981-z).
-You can cite our paper as below:
+You can cite Sopa as below:

 ```txt
 @article{blampey_sopa_2024,